biosails/pheniqs/docs/2.0/transform.md

 ![read anatomy](/pheniqs/assets/img/diagram7.png)

+>For this design, the barcode tokens begin at position 0 in I1 and I2 and extend for 10 bases.
+The tokens for biological sequences begin at position 0 of Read 1 and Read 2 and extend for the full span of those read segments.
+{: .example}

 For a standard paired-end, dual indexed Illumina run, the sample barcodes usually comprise the full I1 and I2 read segments.
 Because Illumina sequencing is calibrated in relation to the previously sequenced base, those segments are sometimes sequenced one nucleotide longer than necessary to ensure good quality on the last nucleotide.
 The biological sequences start at the first position of R1 and R2 and extend for the full number of cycles run (typically 75, 100, or 150 nucleotides).

-For this design, the barcode tokens begin at position 0 in I1 and I2 and extend for 10 bases.
-The tokens for biological sequences begin at position 0 of Read 1 and Read 2 and extend for the full span of those read segments.

 ## Transform Patterns